🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 barrier_thickness = k_barrier * voltage

-# Porous layer thickness [μm] (simple model)
+# Porous layer thickness [μm] (simplified model)

 porous_thickness = k_porous * time_min